roytang/blog/content/posts/2008/04/sunday-distractions.md

 url: /2008/04/sunday-distractions/
 ---

-For all of my working life I&#8217;ve gotten used to sitting at a workstation where I do not have regular internet access.
-So while I&#8217;ve often read a lot of those articles about how to maintain focus, I&#8217;ve never actually realized how difficult it was until I brought home a bunch of work-related reading material to catch up on.
+For all of my working life I&'ve gotten used to sitting at a workstation where I do not have regular internet access.
+So while I&'ve often read a lot of those articles about how to maintain focus, I&'ve never actually realized how difficult it was until I brought home a bunch of work-related reading material to catch up on.
 Yes, I tried to read boring work-related stuff on an internet-enabled machine.
 Wonder how much progress I managed?

 <!--more-->

 I woke up around 8:00 AM.
 The plan was to review a set of documents and plan ahead the work for the coming week.
-It shouldn&#8217;t have taken me more than two hours.
+It shouldn&'t have taken me more than two hours.
 By 5 PM, I had accomplished the following:

   * seen the latest episodes of Big Bang Theory, Scrubs, Smallville and Boston Legal
-  * chatted with various people online about Magic: The Gathering and Forbidden Kingdom (no spoilers, haven&#8217;t watched it yet!) and random other junk
+  * chatted with various people online about Magic: The Gathering and Forbidden Kingdom (no spoilers, haven&'t watched it yet!) and random other junk
   * played around an hour of Final Fantasy: Crystal Chronicles
   * made various posts on online forums
   * cleaned up my desktop